krwndbbs/MOLEQL/README.md

 ## Acknowledgements and Citations

-I needed to learn GUI programming in the Python environment.
+- I needed to learn GUI programming in the Python environment.
+The book, "Beginning PyQt-Second Edition", by Joshua M. Willman was invaluable. [*Willman's GitHub*](https://github.com/Apress/Beginning-PyQt--second-edition/tree/main) page was also quite useful in this learning process.

 ## Contributions